-Müller’s invention, Masai Barefoot Technology (MBT) as the name suggests, simulates those conditions underfoot albeit on considerably firmer terrain.
-The large, instantly recognizable ‘rolling sole’ creates instability, which, in theory at least, causes the body to stabilize itself by recruiting muscles that would otherwise be at rest whilst walking.
+Müller’s invention, Masai Barefoot Technology (MBT) as the name suggests, simulates those conditions underfoot albeit on a considerably firmer terrain.
+The large, instantly recognisable ‘rolling sole’ creates instability, which, in theory at least, causes the body to stabilise itself by recruiting muscles that would otherwise be at rest whilst walking.

 As more manufacturers wade in, each subsequent iteration sports new and improved (often soon to be disproved) health claims: from shaping and toning, to improving posture and relieving pain.
 Now a new manufacturer is trying something completely different and perhaps, making the boldest claim of all.
 On the homepage of joyashoes.com a statement reads: ‘The world’s most comfortable shoe’.